bringauto/external-server/README.md

 The External Server is ready to use with Docker.
 You can build a Docker image with `docker build .` in this directory.
 The Dockerfile also describes compiling these Bringauto modules:

-- module 1 - Mission module
+- module 1 - Mission module,
-- module 2 - IO module
+- module 2 - IO module.

 These compiled modules are inserted into the image and are ready to use with the External Server in a Docker container.

-The External Server can be also used with Docker Compose.
+The External Server can also be used with Docker Compose.
 In the `docker-compose.yml` is example of External Server service, which can't be used alone and should be inserted into another `docker-compose.yml` with MQTT service and defined network (the [etna](https://github.com/bringauto/etna) is an example).
 This specific example assumes that MQTT broker is service named `mosquitto` and defined network is `bring-emulator`.

 # Development